Safiullahgithub/Final-Year-Project/README.md

 Equip individuals and organizations with the skills to identify and mitigate web application vulnerabilities.
 Contribute to a more secure online environment and a better-prepared workforce in the field of web application security.

-# Tools Use:
+# Tools & Tech Use:
-Burp suite , Nessus
+Burp suite , Nessus ,mysql ,php,xampp server

 ## Project Screenshots